xwmx/nb/README.md

   --or <query>                  Add an OR query.
   --path                        Print the full path for each matching file.
   -t, --tag <tag1>,<tag2>...
 A comma-separated list of tags to search for.
-  --tags                        List all tags found in the notebook.
+  -t, --tags                    List all tags found in the notebook.
   --type <type>, --<type>       Search items of <type>. <type> can be a file
                                 extension or one of the following types: note, bookmark, document, archive, image,